 It is recommended that supervisors are familiar with the contents of this guidance.
 Supervisors should be competent and must understand how MEWPs should be used in work situations safely.
-Additional information can be found in the Safe Use of MEWPs BS8460: (2) and IPAF MEWPs for Managers course (5).

 This document is not intended to be complete guidance on all aspects of MEWP operation.